sarvan-2187/readme-rating-agent/README.md

-# GitHub README Rating Agent
+# Readerr - GitHub README Rating Agent

 A production-ready AI agent that evaluates the quality of a GitHub repository's README and assigns a rating out of **5.0**.
-It is built with Python, CrewAI, LangChain, Groq API (Llama 3 70B), and Rich for a beautiful CLI experience.
+It is built with Python, CrewAI, LangChain, Groq API (Llama 3.3 70B), and Rich for a beautiful CLI experience.

 ## Features